 No other organization on O‘ahu provides such a service.

-Aloha Harvest is operated by a small, qualified group of six full-time and two part-time employees.
-The full-time staff include Executive Director, Ku‘ulei Williams; Administrative Assistant & Agency Coordinator, Mele Pepa; and weekday drivers, Hiram Johnson, Kiki Johnson, Mike Lelafu and George Stevens.
-The part-time staff are – Greg Nacapoy (Saturday driver) and Jayson Canoneo (Sunday driver).
+Aloha Harvest is operated by a small, qualified group of seven full-time and one part-time employees.
+The full-time staff include Executive Director, Ku‘ulei Williams; Administrative Assistant & Agency Coordinator, Mele Pepa; Food Donation Coordinator & Database Manager, Serenia Smalls-Bond and weekday drivers, Hiram Johnson, Kiki Johnson, Mike Lelafu and George Stevens.
+The part-time staff is Greg Nacapoy (Saturday driver).